Demetri Mitchell: Early career

-Loan to Hearts
+Loans to Heart of Midlothian

-On 11 January 2018, Mitchell was loaned to Scottish Premiership side Hearts until the end of the season.
+On 11 January 2018, Mitchell was loaned to Scottish Premiership side Heart of Midlothian until the end of the season.
 He joined up with the squad at their winter training camp in Valencia.
 Mitchell made his debut for Hearts on 21 January 2018, playing from the start in a 1–0 win over Edinburgh Derby rivals Hibernian at Tynecastle Park, in the fourth round of the Scottish Cup, winning the man of the match award.
 Mitchell scored the first senior goal of his career in Hearts' subsequent Scottish Cup tie, a 3–0 fifth round home win over St Johnstone.
 In March, Mitchell returned to United for treatment for an injury to his meniscus tendon and was ruled out until the end of the season.
 He had first picked up the injury during a match against Ross County in February.
 Ultimately, he returned to training earlier than expected, playing in two further matches.
 In all, Mitchell made 11 appearances for Hearts in this spell, scoring once in all competitions.

-Second loan to Hearts

-Mitchell returned to United for their preseason tour of America in July 2018, and subsequently signed a new contract with the club until 2020.
+Mitchell returned to United for their preseason tour of the United States in July 2018, and subsequently signed a new contract with the club until 2020.

 On 28 August 2018, Mitchell was once again loaned to Hearts, this time on a season long loan.
 On his return, Mitchell stated that he felt he had "unfinished business" at Hearts due to his previous injury.
 In February 2019, he suffered a recurrence of the injury in a Scottish Cup game against Auchinleck Talbot, and was ruled out for the rest of the season after undergoing an operation.

-Recovery from injury

 Mitchell returned to training at Manchester United in September 2019, as he continued his recovery from the injury.
-In June 2020, Manchester United announced that Mitchell would be leaving the club upon the expiration of his contract.
+In June 2020, the club announced that Mitchell would be leaving upon the expiration of his contract.